aprs434/aprs434.github.io/README.md

 ## Reducing Power Consumption
 1. OLED displays have a limited life span and consume quite a bit of power.
 An OLED screen and its driver [can be put to sleep](https://bengoncalves.wordpress.com/2015/10/01/oled-display-and-arduino-with-power-save-mode/) when the tracker is idle.
 The same holds true for the LoRa radio module and the ESP32.
 This needs to be investigated.
 2. GPS modules are also power hogs.
-It may be conceivable to use the WLAN receiver aboard an ESP32 for localisation, whereby the three strongest WLAN SSIDs are transmitted to the i‑gate.
+It may be conceivable to use the WiFi receiver aboard an ESP32 for localisation, whereby the MAC-address of the strongest WLAN is transmitted to the i‑gate.
 The i‑gate would then guess the tracker location from a freely available [wardriving](https://en.wikipedia.org/wiki/Wardriving) data service from the Internet.
 This is comparable to how Google Android smartphone localisation works.

 ## Recommended Hardware